ANTIPSEUDOMONAL ACTIVITY OF ARTEMISIA QUETTENSIS ESSENTIAL OIL AND ITS SYNERGY WITH IMIPENEMHTML Full Text

 Minimum Inhibitory Concentrations (MIC) of Essential Oil: The results of the antibacterial activity of the (EO) are presented in Table 2.
 Twenty different strains of (PA) strains were used to evaluate the possible antipseudomonal activity of (AQEO).
 The oil exhibited the antipseudomonal activity against all strains of (PA) with MIC values in the range of 0.5 to 64 µg/mL.

 The Synergy Effect of Essential Oil and Antibiotic: Considering the effect of synergism, which is the main purpose of our study, all infectious specimens had high sensitivity, so that in the concentration of one-fourth of in singular activity of (EO) and one-half when combined with IPM inhibited the growth of (PA).
-In generally, the effect of (EO) and antibiotic combination could overcome resistant strains.
+In general, the effect of (EO) and the antibiotic combination could overcome resistant strains.

 TABLE 1: MAIN CONSTITUENTS OF THE ESSENTIAL OIL ISOLATED FROM AERIAL PARTS OF ARTEMISIA QUETTENSIS PODLECH

 TABLE 2: ANTIBACTERIAL ACTIVITY OF ARTEMISA QUETTENSIS, IMIPENEM AND SYNERGISTIC EFFECT AGAINST PSEUDOMONAS AERUGINOSA